Traditional offices may soon become merely a memory, as homeworking and shared offices become the market’s hottest commodities.

 Home sweet home

 Despite the popularity of co-working spaces, homeworking is at an all-time high.
-More than 4.2 million Brits now work from home, according to the latest figures from the Office for National Statistics.
+More than 4.2 million Brits now work from home, according to the Office for National Statistics.

 Not too surprising really.
 It’s brilliantly flexible for anyone juggling a busy home and work life, there’s zero commute (unless you count the steps from bed to desk) and there’s usually a lack of interruption, meaning huge potential for productivity.